sarsamurmu/reboost/README.md

 Type: `(moduleData: { ast: ASTNode; }, babel: { traverse: BabelTraverse; types: BabelTypes; }, filePath: string) => void`

 Used to transform the AST.
 The first argument is an object with property `ast` - the AST of the code.
-The second argument is an object which includes two functions - `traverse` - Babel's [traverse function](https://babeljs.io/docs/en/babel-traverse) and `types` - Babel's [types](https://babeljs.io/docs/en/babel-types).
+The second argument is an object which includes two properties - `traverse` - Babel's [traverse function](https://babeljs.io/docs/en/babel-traverse) and `types` - Babel's [types](https://babeljs.io/docs/en/babel-types).
 The third argument is the absolute path to the file from which the AST is generated.

+All of these functions can be `async` as well.

 ---